Winter car checklist: driving kit and best buys

-Checking the antifreeze concentration meets the manufacturer’s recommendations is easy with the right tool.
-This Draper tester was a winner in this year’s multi-test, impressing us with its accuracy and easy-to-read scale.
-And for just less than £10, it’s considerably cheaper than sorting out a frozen engine.
+Checking the antifreeze concentration meets the manufacturer’s recommendations is easy with the right tool and is considerably cheaper than sorting out a frozen engine.

 Water on its own isn’t enough to give your screen a proper clean; you need a screen wash additive to help battle the film of traffic fumes and bugs.
 And in the winter there’s even more road dirt and mud thrown up by other vehicles to add to the mix.

 There’s no doubt the tyres UK drivers use all year are a liability when temperatures drop and snow is on the ground.
 That’s why they’re called summer tyres on the continent, where they switch rubber for the seasons.
-And swapping to winter tyres is the ultimate solution for coping with changing conditions.
+Swapping to winter tyres is one of the most effective solutions for coping with changing conditions.

 Having a charged phone to call for help is vital for safety.
-But no-one’s perfect, so you need a power bank in your car.
-Our test winner is rated at 10,000mAh, enough to fully charge most phones two or three times.
+But no-one’s perfect, so having a power bank in your car is an important backup.
+Many of the best models are rated at 10,000mAh, enough to fully charge most phones two or three times.